 Welcome to the NEW Oakland Elementary

-The New Oakland Elementary School will open in August 2014, serving Far Northeast students in grades ECE-5.
-The school is replacing SOAR Oakland, which will close at the end of the 2013-14 school year.
+The New Oakland Elementary School opened in August 2014, serving Far Northeast students in grades ECE-5.
+The school replaced SOAR Oakland, which closed at the end of the 2013-14 school year.
 Lisa Mahannah, who has worked with Denver Public Schools for 13 years, will serve as the school’s principal.
-Leading up to the opening of the school, she is working with parents and the community on a school-design process.
+Leading up to the opening of the school, she worked with parents and the community on a school-design process.

 To help lead this process, Ms. Mahannah has established a steering committee, which is responsible for meeting on a weekly basis; exploring and investigating successful school models regionally and nationally; planning, recommending, and reporting back to the larger Oakland community; and advocating for the children Oakland serves.